The Strategic Energy Partnership is a partnership between E.ON [https://www.eonenergy.com/sustainable-cities/coventry.html] and Coventry City Council.

 Helping build sustainable businesses in Coventry - local suppliers can get involved with SEP activity.

 The SEP are working hard to transform our city and communities into sustainable, energy-resilient and investable future places to live and work.
-Sustainable technologies will improve access to clean, affordable energy, support decarbonisation efforts, and create a more efficient and resilient energy grid.
+Sustainable technologies will improve access to clean, affordable energy, support energy transition efforts, and create a more efficient and resilient energy grid.

 The SEP will bring forward initiatives to enhance the quality of life for residents, communities and businesses which in turn will contribute to the overall economic development, environment and health of the city.
 If you would like to register your business to work with the SEP, please submit your details.